 How can I protect my PC and my data?

 1. Exercise caution when browsing the Internet and opening emails, do not click on any unexpected pop-up windows or links as these can introduce the infection to your computer.
 Users should be particularly cautious if they receive any unexpected emails with Microsoft Office file attachments.
 Be mindful if you are downloading free software or other content from the internet as such files may contain hidden or "trojan" viruses which could infect your computer.

 3. Ensure that you are running anti-virus software and that it is up to date.
-More information for on anti-virus for staff and supported antivirus solutions for students can be found on our antivirus page http://www.tcd.ie/itservices/security/anti-virus-info.php
+More information on anti-virus for staff and supported antivirus solutions for students can be found at our antivirus page https://www.tcd.ie/itservices/security/anti-virus-info.php

 4. Ensure you have a recent backup of your important College files.
 It is always prudent to back up your files, either to a trusted backup drive or using OneDrive for staff / MyZone Drive for students.